-Travel through some key stations on what will be the Elizabeth Line, ahead of its opening in December 2018
+Travel through some key stations on what will be the Elizabeth Line, ahead of its opening

 By way of a change, we offer a virtual journey through images of what the key 14 new stations on Crossrail will look like once this high-capacity express metro opens in December 2018 as the Elizabeth Line.
 So significant is this line that it alone will add 10 per cent to the passenger carrying capability of the capital’s network.
 It will transform the way we move around and through the city.